Tennis-Defiant Djokovic storms back to beat Sinner and reach semi-finals | Sports-Games

 But he wilted under a Djokovic onslaught.
 When Djokovic produced a miraculous winner on the slide to earn a break point for a double break in the seventh game of the fifth set, ending up on his belly in a superman pose, Sinner knew he was facing mission impossible.

-The Italian belted a volley long on the next point and then Djokovic held to love to seal victory and set up a clash with either David Goffin or Britain's Cameron Norrie.
+The Italian belted a volley long on the next point and then Djokovic held to love to seal victory.
 Sinner began his third Grand Slam quarter-final anxiously, losing the first seven points and then trailing 4-1.

 But he then produced an astonishing level of tennis to give the world number three the run-around.
 He sent a forehand whistling past an outstretched Djokovic to break serve at 5-5 and took the opener after a drop shot gave him a second set point.